pytorch/serve/docs/large_model_inference.md

     OMP_NUMBER_THREADS: 2
 ```
 #### Feature Job ticket is recommended for the use case of inference latency sensitive
 When the job ticket feature is enabled, TorchServe verifies the availability of a model's active worker for processing a client's request.
 If an active worker is available, the request is accepted and processed immediately without waiting time incurred from job queue or dynamic batching; otherwise, a 503 response is sent back to client.

-This feature can help the use case which is sensitive to inference latency, such as interactive code generator, chatGPT.
-These applications can take effective actions,for example, routing the rejected request to a different server, or scaling up model server capacity, based on the business requirements.
+This feature help with use cases where inference latency can be high, such as generative models, auto regressive decoder models like chatGPT.
+This feature help such applications to take effective actions, for example, routing the rejected request to a different server, or scaling up model server capacity, based on the business requirements.
 Here is an example of enabling job ticket.
 ```yaml
 minWorkers: 2
 maxWorkers: 2